Life can be tough. Particularly for kids in the care system.

 – Professionals need to listen to children and young people – “…many young people feel that choice and control are lacking in their experiences within the care system, affecting their willingness to engage with mental health services, so there is a pressing need to explore how they can be given more of it.” (p.118)

-- Caregivers’ attitudes can influence to take-up of mental health services – “…children who struggle with behavioural or emotional well-being need a supporting adult who can advocate for them in accessing mental health assessments and interventions…Caregivers also need to ‘buy in’ to the techniques used in indirect interventions.” (p.118)
+– Caregivers’ attitudes can influence the take-up of mental health services – “…children who struggle with behavioural or emotional well-being need a supporting adult who can advocate for them in accessing mental health assessments and interventions…Caregivers also need to ‘buy in’ to the techniques used in indirect interventions.” (p.118)

 – Interventions need a clear theoretical base but should be open to more than one interpretation of children’s behaviour – “…children in care do best with ‘authoritative parenting’, where carers are clear and agreed about what they expect, encouraging, and firm, but also warm, committed to their foster children and sensitive to their needs.